On Site Activity Co-ordinator

 It's a plus if:

-• your a first aider
+• you are a first aider

 ** Dusemond will assist applicants in obtaining an enhanced DBS check and cover the cost.